 Get exclusive member benefits & effect social change.
 Join Today

-An outer ear infection is an infection in the tube that connects the opening of the ear to the eardrum.
-It is medically known as otitis externa and is commonly referred to as “swimmer’s ear.”
-These outer ear infections sometimes result from exposure to moisture.
-They are common in children and young adults who spend a lot of time swimming.
-Swimmer’s ear results in nearly 2.4 million healthcare visits annually in the U.S. (CDC).
+An outer ear infection is an infection of the outer opening of the ear and the ear canal that connects the outside of the ear to the eardrum.
+It is medically known as otitis externa.
+One common type of otitis externa is referred to as “swimmer’s ear.”
+This outer ear infection often results from exposure to moisture.
+It’s common in children, teens, and adults who spend a lot of time swimming.
+Swimmer’s ear results in nearly 2.4 million healthcare visits annually in the United States.

-Swimming (or possibly even bathing or showing too frequently) can lead to an outer ear infection.
+Swimming (or possibly even bathing or showering too frequently) can lead to an outer ear infection.
 The water left inside the ear canal can become a breeding ground for bacteria.

-An infection can also occur if the thin layer of skin that lines the outer ear is ruptured.
-Intense scratching or using headphones or cotton swabs can create a rupture.
-When the layer of skin becomes damaged, it can provide a foothold for bacteria.
+An infection can also occur if the thin layer of skin that lines the ear canal is injured.
+Intense scratching, using headphones, or placing cotton swabs in your ear can damage these delicate cells.
+When the layer of skin becomes damaged and inflamed, it can provide a foothold for bacteria.

 Cerumen, or earwax, is the ear’s natural defense against infection, but constant exposure to moisture and scratching can deplete the ear of cerumen, making infections more likely.

 Swimming is the biggest risk factor for otitis externa, especially swimming in water with high levels of bacteria.
-It is less risky to swim in a chlorinated pool than a natural body of water.
+Pools that are adequately chlorinated are less likely to spread bacteria.

 Showering or cleaning your ears too frequently can also leave the ears open to infection.
 The narrower the ear canal, the more likely it is that water will be trapped inside.
-Children’s ear canals are typically narrower than adults’ ear canals.
-The use of headphones or a hearing aid, as well as skin allergies and skin irritation from hair products, also increase the risk of developing an outer ear infection.
+Children’s ear canals are typically narrower than adult ear canals.
+The use of headphones or a hearing aid, as well as skin allergies, eczema, and skin irritation from hair products, also increase the risk of developing an outer ear infection.

 Swimmer’s ear is not contagious.